Milkshiift/GoofCord/README.md

 <div align="center">
 <img src="./assets/GoofCord.png" width="520">
-  <br>Take control of your Discord experience with GoofCord – the highly configurable and privacy focussed Discord client.<br>Based on <a href="https://github.com/ArmCord/ArmCord">ArmCord</a>.
+<h2>Take control of your Discord experience with GoofCord – the highly configurable and privacy-focused Discord client.<br>Based on <a href="https://github.com/ArmCord/ArmCord">ArmCord</a>.</h2>
 </div>

-### ~~:warning: GoofCord is very young, although it is usable, many of its features are not yet done. :warning:~~
-### As of the time of writing this, version 0.5.0 is fully usable and already should provide more privacy than most other clients

-## Features (In the future)
+## Features :sparkles:
 - **:lock: Privacy first**: GoofCord blocks all tracking and uses multiple techniques to improve your privacy and security.
 [More here](https://github.com/Milkshiift/GoofCord/wiki/Placeholder)
 - **:gear: Configurable**: Tailor your client to your liking with GoofCord's plethora of configuration options.
 - **:chart_with_upwards_trend: Performance**: Enjoy a smooth and lag-free chatting experience with GoofCord's superior speed and responsiveness.
-[Insert benchmarks here]
+[Benchmarks](https://github.com/Milkshiift/GoofCord/wiki/Placeholder)
 - **:bookmark: Standalone**: GoofCord is built as a standalone client and doesn't rely on the original Discord client in any way.
 - **:electric_plug: Plugins & Themes support**: GoofCord supports other client mods such as [Vencord](https://github.com/Vendicated/Vencord) or [Shelter](https://github.com/uwu/shelter) which allows you to use plugins and themes.
 - **:iphone: Cross-platform**: GoofCord is available on every platform that Electron JS supports.